-Nature of Organization: The mission of the San Diego Humane Society and SPCA (the "Society") is to promote the humane treatment of animals, prevent cruelty to animals, and provide education to enhance the human-animal bond.
+Nature of organization - The mission of the San Diego Humane Society and SPCA (the "Society") is to promote the humane treatment of animals, prevent cruelty to animals, and provide education to enhance the human-animal bond.
 Serving San Diego County since 1880, the Society provides vital services to animals and people alike.

-With campuses in both central San Diego and Oceanside, California, the Society's programs and services include admissions services for owner-relinquished pets, sheltering and adopting of companion animals, investigating animal cruelty and neglect, rescuing animals in emergency situations, providing positive reinforcement behavior modification training for shelter animals and the public, providing adult and youth education programs, sharing animals through petassisted therapy, providing municipal field service, sheltering, and stray pet services to the residents of Oceanside and Vista, California; and extending compassion through owner-requested euthanasia and aftercare for terminally ill or suffering pets.
+With campuses in both central San Diego and Oceanside, California, the Society's programs and services include admissions services for owner-relinquished pets; sheltering and adopting of companion animals; investigating animal cruelty and neglect; rescuing animals in emergency situations; providing positive reinforcement behavior modification training for shelter animals and the public; providing adult and youth education programs; sharing animals through pet-assisted therapy; providing municipal field service, sheltering, and stray pet services to the residents of Oceanside and Vista, California; and extending compassion through owner-requested euthanasia and aftercare for terminally ill or suffering pets.
 The Society also owns and operates an off-leash dog park in Oceanside.
+New programs implemented during the year ending June 30, 2013 were needs-based spay/neuter services for the public and a new adoption center inside a Petco in El Cajon, California.

-Income Taxes: The Society is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code ("IRC") and Section 23701(d) of the California Revenue and Taxation Code, except to the extent of unrelated business taxable income as defined under IRC Sections 511 through 515.
+Income taxes - The Society is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code ("IRC") and Section 23701(d) of the California Revenue and Taxation Code, except to the extent of unrelated business taxable income as defined under IRC Sections 511 through 515.
 The Society follows the provisions of ASC 740-10, Income Taxes, related to accounting for uncertain tax positions.
 The Society does not have any uncertain income tax positions.
 The Society files an exempt organization return in the United States federal jurisdiction and with the Franchise Tax Board in the state of California.
-The Society is no longer subject to income tax examinations by taxing authorities for years before 2008 for its federal filings and for years before 2007 for its state filings.
+The Society is no longer subject to income tax examinations by taxing authorities for years before 2009 for its federal filings and for years before 2008 for its state filings.

-Method of Accounting: The accompanying financial statements have been prepared on the accrual basis of accounting.
+Method of accounting - The accompanying financial statements have been prepared on the accrual basis of accounting.

-Financial Statement Presentation: The Society follows the provisions of ASC 958-205, Not-for-Profit Entities Presentation of Financial Statements, for the presentation of its financial statements, which requires that net assets and revenue, gains, expenses, and losses be classified as unrestricted, temporarily restricted, and permanently restricted as follows:
+Financial statement presentation - The Society follows the provisions of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 958-205, Not-for-Profit Entities: Presentation of Financial Statements, for the presentation of its financial statements, which requires that net assets and revenue, gains, expenses, and losses be classified as unrestricted, temporarily restricted, and permanently restricted as follows:

 - Unrestricted net assets represent expendable funds available for operations which are not otherwise limited by donor restrictions. - Temporarily restricted net assets consist of contributed funds subject to donor-imposed restrictions which are contingent upon specific performance of a future event or a specific passage of time before the Society may spend the funds. - Permanently restricted net assets are subject to irrevocable donor restrictions requiring that the assets be maintained in perpetuity, usually for the purpose of generating investment income to fund current operations.
-At June 30, 2012 and 2011, the Society has \$1,614,625 and \$1,603,180, respectively, of permanently restricted net assets.
+At June 30, 2013 and 2012, the Society has \$1,722,702 and \$1,614,625, respectively, of permanently restricted net assets.